 Taking on any one of the above fiduciary roles is an enormous responsibility and one that should not be undertaken without being informed about the duties it entails.
 Colorado has enacted numerous statutes specifically detailing the fiduciary duties of those fiduciaries listed above.
 In some cases, family members or other interested persons allege that a fiduciary did not comply with his/her fiduciary duties.
 Sometimes this results in a lawsuit against the fiduciary.
 This type of lawsuit is called a breach of fiduciary action.
 In such cases, it is recommended that the fiduciary hire legal counsel to advise them regarding their actions and defend their decisions.
-In certain circumstances , it can be extremely beneficial for a fiduciary to hire legal counsel at the outset of their fiduciary role to advise him/her about their duties and to seek advice before he/she take certain actions.
+For these reasons, it is extremely beneficial for a fiduciary to hire legal counsel at the outset of their fiduciary role to advise him/her about their duties and to seek advice before he/she take certain actions.

-The Law Office of Sarah L. Golombek, LLC has extensive experience representing fiduciaries in breach of fiduciary duty actions as well as representing interested persons alleging a breach of fiduciary duty.
-If you are engaged in a dispute that may involve a breach of fiduciary duty, The Law Office of Sarah L. Golombek, LLC can help counsel you about your rights and legal obligations.
+Golombek Law, LLC has extensive experience representing fiduciaries alleged to have breached their fiduciary duties as well as representing interested persons alleging a breach of fiduciary duty.
+If you are engaged in a dispute that may involve a breach of fiduciary duty, Golombek Law, LLC can help counsel you about your rights and legal obligations.